steven-mathew/articulat3-mirror/deliverables/team/minutes/team_meeting_09_25_23.md

 What Went Well
 - All our questions were answered by the TA
 - We were able to get good feedback for part of our D1

+What Didn't Go Well
+- N/A for this week